 As companies swing rapidly in favor of automation, they’re losing sight of the benefits of manual testing service.
 What’s cited as manual testing’s biggest flaw is actually its biggest advantage -- human involvement!
 Removing the human element from software testing strips away all of the creativity and nuanced experience that the engineers brings to the table.
-Often times, engineers can see between the lines of a bug and take action in creating a solution, rather than just reporting it.
-Some specific types of testing, such as UX and usability testing, demand the presence and unbeatable intuition of a human user.
+Often, engineers can see between the lines of a bug and take action to create a solution rather than just report it.
+Some specific types of testing, such as UX and usability testing, demand a human user's presence and unbeatable intuition.

 What things are commonly manually tested?

 - Tests involving subjective validation (usability, look and feel, etc.)